Kantele, classical instrument, master

 Why study here?

-Our versatile kantele programme is highly respected both locally and internationally.
+Our versatile kantele programme is highly respected both in Finland and internationally.
 It has a unique mission in fostering and renewing kantele music and pedagogy.
 Kantele artists who have studied at the Sibelius Academy and achieved global success include Eva Alkula, Eija Kankaanranta, Kristi Mühling and Hedi Viisma.

 Content and objective of the programme